Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: Basic definitions and results from geometry and topology

 The Euclidean distance for points $p,q\in\R$ is $d(p,q)=|p-q|$.
 The function $(p-q)^2$ fails the triangle inequality above for the points $p=-1,q=0,r=1$.

 \begin{definition}[metric graph and neighbourhood graph] A \textit{graph} is a finite set of vertices with edges being unordered pairs of vertices.
 A \textit{metric graph} is a graph that has a length assigned to each edge.
 The distance between two vertices is the minimum total length of any path (if it exists) from one vertex to the other.
 An example of a metric graph is the \textit{neighbourhood graph} $N(C, \ep)$ of a point cloud $C$ with a threshold $\ep$.
-The vertex set of $N(C, \ep)$ is all points in $C$.
+The vertex set of the graph $N(C, \ep)$ is the cloud $C$.
 Two vertices $p,q\in C$ are joined by an edge in $N(C, \ep)$ if the distance $d(p,q)\leq\ep$.
 The length of this edge is fixed as the distance $d(p,q)$. \bsquare \end{definition}

 \begin{definition}[graph homeomorphism] A graph $G$ is {\em connected} if any two vertices of $G$ are connected by a sequence of edges such that any successive edges share a common vertex.
 Connected graphs $G,H$ are {\em homeomorphic}, $G\simeq H$, if, ignoring all vertices of degree 2, there exists a bijection $\psi$ between the vertices of $G$ and $H$ that respects edges, i.e. any vertices $u,v\in G$ are connected by $m$ edges in $G$ if and only if $\psi(u),\psi(v)\in H$ are connected by $m$ edges in $H$. \bsquare \end{definition}